mckayc/task-donegeon/README.md

 ## ✨ Features

--   **Standardized Quest Interactions:** All quests in every view (Dashboard, Calendars, Quest Board) now use a unified interaction model.
-Click any quest to open a detailed pop-up with "Complete" and "To-Do" options, ensuring a consistent user experience.
--   **Venture Prioritization:** Users can mark one-time "Ventures" as a "To-Do" item, which highlights them visually and sorts them to the top of all lists.
--   **Dynamic Calendar:** The calendar views now intelligently display not only scheduled "Duties" but also any "Ventures" that are due, required, or marked as a "To-Do" item.
--   **Unified Completion Flow:** The "Complete" button now consistently opens a dialog where users can optionally add a note before finalizing the quest.
--   **Redesigned Chronicles:** The history log has been redesigned into a clean, three-column layout for easier readability.
--   **Effortless Setup:** Get started instantly.
-The app comes pre-configured with a default `admin` account, bypassing any initial setup wizard.
--   **Direct Login:** The application starts on a master password screen, ensuring the game world is secure from the start.
+-   **Data Synchronization:** Automatic data syncing keeps your application state consistent across all your devices.
--   **Fullscreen Toggle:** A new button in the header allows users to enter and exit fullscreen mode, perfect for tablet and kiosk use.
+-   **Collapsible Sidebar:** A new collapsible sidebar allows for a more compact and focused view.
--   **Enhanced Security & Login:** Features persistent login sessions, a quick user-switching bar, and configurable PIN/password requirements for different user roles.
--   **Flexible Image Support:** The app supports standard web image formats, including `PNG`, `JPG`, `GIF`, `SVG`, and modern `WebP` files.
-Admins can manage a local image gallery by simply dropping files into an `uploads` folder, and the app automatically categorizes them by filename for easy use.
--   **Secure AI-Powered Features:** Includes an "AI Studio" for generating quests, items, trophies, and more, powered by a secure backend proxy using the Gemini API.
--   **Advanced Calendar:** Features interactive Month, Week, and Day views for better planning and task management.
+-   **AI-Powered Content Generation:** The AI Studio, powered by Google Gemini, can generate ideas for quests (duties vs. ventures), items (including icons), markets, trophies, and even entire visual themes.
+-   **Powerful Theme Editor:** An enhanced theme editor now includes a vastly expanded font library (>30 fonts) and font size controls for deeper customization.
+-   **Revamped Asset Management:** A new upload system recognizes folder structures for automatic categorization of assets.
--   **Gamified Task Management:** Create recurring "Duties" and one-time "Ventures" with customizable rewards and penalties.
+-   **Gamified Task Management:** Create recurring "Duties" and one-time "Ventures" with customizable rewards, deadlines, and penalties.
+-   **Dynamic Calendar:** Interactive Month, Week, and Day views intelligently display all your tasks.
 -   **Character Progression & Virtual Economy:** Earn XP to gain Ranks and multiple currencies to spend in a customizable Marketplace.
--   **Avatar Customization:** Unlock and equip different cosmetic items using uploaded images.
+-   **Avatar Customization:** Unlock and equip different cosmetic items, now correctly reflected in the header and throughout the app.
 -   **Guild System:** Create groups for collaborative tasks with their own separate economy and quests.
 -   **Trophy & Theming Systems:** Unlockable trophies for milestones and various visual themes to change the app's look and feel.
 -   **Robust Admin Controls & Data Persistence:** A "Donegeon Master" role with full control over the game, with all data saved to a server.
--   **Full Backup & Restore:** Admins can download a complete backup of the entire game state and restore it.
+-   **Full Backup, Restore, and Sharing:** Admins can download a complete backup, restore it, or create smaller "Blueprints" to share content with others.

 ## 🗺️ Roadmap